intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	In a threaded cgroup, writing this file fails with EOPNOTSUPP as killing cgroups is a process directed operation, i.e. it affects the whole thread-group.

+	A write to cgroup.kill sends SIGKILL to every process currently in the cgroup or its descendants regardless of the writer's signal authority over those processes.
+The file therefore acts as a delegated kill knob: chowning it, or passing an open file descriptor to it, grants the recipient unconditional kill authority over whatever lands in the subtree.
+Runtime authors should not delegate cgroup.kill outside of the trust boundary of the cgroup itself.

   cgroup.pressure
 	A read-write single value file that allowed values are "0" and "1".